|Sep 19, 2015||

 LIGO Observations Probe the Dynamics of the Crab Pulsar|

 The search for gravitational waves has revealed new information about the core of one of the most famous objects in the sky: the Crab Pulsar in the Crab Nebula.
 An analysis by the international LIGO Scientific Collaboration to be submitted to Astrophysical Journal Letters has shown that no more than 4 percent of the energy loss of the pulsar is caused by the emission of gravitational waves.
-More about LIGO probes of Crab Pulsar
+More on LIGO probes of the Crab Pulsar at Caltech News.

 Advanced LIGO Project Funded by National Science Foundation|